 - microgreens or sprouts

 - Serve with desired toppings.
-Refrigerate in a sealed container up to three days.
+Refrigerate in a sealed container up to a few days.
 Freeze for up to about three months.